-The Samsung Knox warranty bit is a security feature that detects when unofficial software has been installed on your phone.
+The Samsung Knox warranty bit is a security feature that detects if unofficial software has been installed on your phone.
 This helps prevent malicious attempts from accessing your data.

 The Knox Warranty Bit detects if a non-Knox kernel has been loaded on the device.
-It is a one-time programmable bit e-fuse, which can only be turned from 0X0 to 0X1 (i.e. burned).
+It is a one-time programmable bit e-fuse, which can only be turned from 0X0 to 0X1 (i.e. tripped).
 If a non-Knox boot loader or kernel has been installed on the device, Knox can no longer guarantee the security of the Knox container.
-As a result, the Warranty Bit will be burned to 0X1, indicating that this device can no longer use the Knox container service.
+As a result, the Warranty Bit is tripped to 0X1, indicating that this device can no longer use the Knox Workspace (container.)

-- A new Knox container can no longer be created on such a device
+- A new Workspace can no longer be created on such a device.

-- The data encrypted and stored in an existing Knox container can no longer be retrieved
+- The data encrypted and stored in an existing Workspace can no longer be retrieved.

-Everything else outside the container should be the same as before.
+Everything else outside the Workspace should be the same as before.

-To know whether the Warranty Bit has been activated, please follow the next steps:
+To check whether the Warranty Bit has tripped, follow these steps:

 - Power off your device.